passion-dev37/MERN_Admin_App/README.md

 # This is meant to be a terminal app for all the fullstack apps I am going to make.
-(All websites share the same database and changes on my other websites should be pushed to this admin app).
+(All websites share the same database and the admin app should statiscally analyze the changes on my other websites).

 ## milestone 1:
 ### complete a simple admin app with user statistics and github statistics.

 ## milestone 2:
-### Make the admin app interact with my portfolio website (user sends messages through the chatbot on my-portfolio and I receive them on the admin app. )
+### Make the admin app interact with my portfolio website (user sends messages through the contact form on my-portfolio and I receive them on the admin app. )

 ## milestone 3:
 ### Host this website with AWS and play with DYNAMO DB.